Reduce the fat, get rid of hamburger menu

-Everybody is trying to lose some weight by exercising, but first thing that they should do is to put the hamburgers away.
-Same applies for the mobile apps.
-You can put a lot of stuff into hamburger, but it only hurts the user.
+Everybody is trying to lose some weight by exercising, but the first thing that they should do is to put the hamburgers away.
+The same applies for the mobile apps.
+You can put a lot of stuff into a hamburger, but it only hurts the user.
 Josh Constine from TechCrunch called the hamburger menu “the devil” and “poor design choice”.

-Sole purpose of the hamburger menu was to hide the secondary items in order to make the app look cleaner.
-Space on a screen of a mobile phone is very limited and while hamburger menu looks like a clever idea on a first sight, it actually does more harm than good.
-According to NNGrouphamburger menu hurts the UX with its low discoverability, which results in lower engagement, confusion and slowed exploration.
+The sole purpose of the hamburger menu was to hide the secondary items in order to make the app look cleaner.
+Space on a screen of a mobile phone is very limited and while the hamburger menu looks like a clever idea on first sight, it actually does more harm than good.
+According to NNGroup hamburger menu hurts the UX with its low discoverability, which results in lower engagement, confusion and slowed exploration.

 “Hidden navigation significantly decreases user experience both on mobile and on desktop”

 Tab bar (top) — Tab bars on the top are similar to the bottom navigation tabs.
 They are often used as a switch between different features, and they are also a good indicator of where the user actually is in the app.
-People use tabs intuitively, because they are used to work with them in web browsers.
-If the app has a bottom navigation, top navigation often serve as an addition to primary navigation.
+People use tabs intuitively because they are used to work with them in web browsers.
+If the app has bottom navigation, top navigation often serves as an addition to primary navigation.

-Scrollable navigation — When your app/website has a lot of features which are equally important and option “more” is not a sufficient compromise, you can use a scrollable navigation.
-However, same as the navigations with “more” options, it only shows couple of items in the navigation, and user is able to see more after he scrolls through the navigation.
+Scrollable navigation — When your app/website has a lot of features that are equally important and option “more” is not a sufficient compromise, you can use scrollable navigation.
+However, the same as the navigations with “more” options, it only shows a couple of items in the navigation, and the user is able to see more after he scrolls through the navigation.
 Scrollable navigation is best for the apps/webs with a lot of content e.g. e-shops.
-In order to make your user to scroll through the navigation, it is important to onboard the first time user.
+In order to make your user scroll through the navigation, it is important to onboard the first time user.

 Since the mobile apps/websites do not have all the same functionalities, there is no single navigation template for every app/website.
 Users respond to apps differently.
-In order for you to create best UX, is to test your product.
-Best way to do it is define your minimum viable product (MVP) and test it.
+In order for you to create the best UX, it is to test your product.
+The best way to do it is to define your minimum viable product (MVP) and test it.
 But keep in mind that it is very important, how easily can you navigate your users through your app/website.